Mount Erebus disaster: Memorials

 A wooden cross was erected on the mountain above Scott Base to commemorate the accident.
 It was replaced in 1986 with an aluminium cross after the original was eroded by low temperatures, wind, and moisture.

 The memorial for the 16 passengers who were unidentifiable and the 28 whose bodies were never found is at Waikumete Cemetery in Glen Eden, Auckland.
+It was dedicated on the first anniversary of the tragedy, in November 1980.
 Beside the memorial is a Japanese cherry tree, planted as a memorial to the 24 Japanese passengers who died on board Flight 901.

 A memorial to the crew members of Flight 901 is located adjacent to Auckland Airport, on Tom Pearce Drive at the eastern end of the airport zone.

+On 4 December 1979, 6 days after the crash, St Matthews in the City Church held a Memorial Service for the victims of the accident.
+Just before the 10 year Anniversary, a memorial stained glass window was installed in the church and dedicated to the 257 people who lost their lives.

+To mark the 25th anniversary of the Erebus disaster, a wreath-laying ceremony and memorial service was held on Antarctica in 2004.

 In January 2010, a 26 kg sculpted koru containing letters written by the loved ones of those who died was placed next to the Antarctic cross.
 It was originally to have been placed at the site by six relatives of the victims on the 30th anniversary of the crash, 28 November 2009, but this was delayed for two months due to bad weather.
 It was planned for a second koru capsule, mirroring the first capsule, to be placed at Scott Base in 2011.